raek/pladder/README.md

     $ systemctl --user disable --now pladder-mubmle@REPLACEME.service

 Use `systemctl --user status` to list all the services if you don't know their names.

+Then use the `pladder-systemd` tool to remove the unit files:

+    $ source ~/.cache/pladder-venv/bin/activate
+    (pladder-venv) $ pladder-systemd remove-unit-files

 Then remove the virtual environment used by the services: